Quaser41/Crypto-Bot/README.md

   `MOMENTUM_MACD_DIFF_WEIGHT`, `MOMENTUM_PRICE_SMA20_WEIGHT`,
   `MOMENTUM_MACD_HIST_NORM_WEIGHT`: Weight applied when an indicator exceeds its threshold.
 All default to `1`.
+- `SLIPPAGE_PCT`: Estimated slippage percentage applied to each trade.
+Defaults to `0`.
+- `FEE_PCT`: Trading fee percentage deducted on entry and exit.
+Defaults to `0`.

 These options allow fine-tuning of momentum evaluation without code changes.